-Start-Up Solution When I apply power to the track my engine doesn't do anything.
-No lights, no sound, nothing.
+Calutian Start-up Solution When I apply power to the track my engine doesn't do anything.
+No lights, no sound, no nothing.
 Check to see if that section of track has power.
 Use a voltmeter or a lit passenger car.
-Slide the engine a couple of feet in either direction, you may have a bad track section.
-Have you got that section electrically isolated with a toggle switch or other device?
+Slide the engine a couple of feet in either direction, you may have a bad track section Have you got that section electrically isolated with a toggle switch or other device?
 Sound Solution I have no sound from my engine, but my lights are on and it moves just fine.
 Check the volume pot on your locomotive.
-Full CW = Max Volume There's a crackling sound from my engine Check to see if a screw or some other material hasn't lodged itself in the underside of the engine body.
-Lights Solution One of my lights is out.
-Most likely you had been running the engine in DCC or DCS mode and toggled that light off.
+Full CW = Max volume There's a crackling sound from my engine Check to see if a screw or some other material hasn't lodged itself in the underside of the engine body.
+Lights Solution One of my lights is out Most likely you had been running the engine in DCC or DCS mode and toggled that light off.
 Put it back into one of those modes and turn that light back on.
 The engine will remember that when you run it again in Conventional DC.
-None of my lights are on.
-Could be the same reason as "One of my lights is out."
-Is the engine getting power?
+None of my lights are on Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power to the track my engine starts up (lights and sound) but it won't move Lower the track voltage then raise it again.
-The engine should start moving.
-If you apply greater than 9VDC quickly the engine will just sit there.
-Lowering it below 9VDC then raising it will get the engine moving.
-My engine hesitates at slow speeds.
-An engine may do this right out of the box if it has not been lubricated.
+Motion Solution When I apply power to the track my engine starts up (lights and sound) but it won't move 9VDC quickly the engine will just set there.
+Lowering it below 9VDC then raising it will get the engine moving My engine hesitates at slow speeds An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
-New engines may take a little bit to get everything running, even after they are lubricated.
-Be patient and let it run for a bit.
-It should clear up shortly after lubricating and running.
+New engines even after they are lubricated may take a little bit to get everything run in.
+Be a little patient and let it run for a bit.
+It should clear up shortly after lubricating and